DucThu-Dev/DucThu-Dev/README.md

 <br/>
 <br/>

-- 🔭 I’m currently graduated and working at Laidon Consulting JSC
+- 🔭 I’m currently working at Inventis Vietnam.

-- 🗼 Living in **Ho Chi Minh city, Vietnam**
+- 🗼 Living in **Ho Chi Minh City, Vietnam**

 - 😁 Book and League of Legends 📘 🎮